 The Shape of a Decanter

 It is good to note that the type of red wine might also influence the shape of the decanter that you need.
-For light-bodied red, rose, and white wines, a small decanter is enough.
+For light-bodied red, rose, and white wine, a small decanter is enough.
 Even a small air space would do to suffice the need to aerate the wine.
 Light-bodied wines include Pinot Noir and Beaujolais.
-These wines are good after a few minutes of decanting.
+These wines are good after about 30 minutes of decanting.

 For medium-bodied wines, a medium decanter is needed so there is more surface area for the air to move.
 The medium decanter can be used to serve Merlot, Sangiovese, Dolcetti, and Grenache.

 For full-bodied wines like Cabernet Sauvignon, Petite Sirah, and Tannat, a large-bowled decanter will provide more surface area for the aeration.
 These wines take at least 1 hour.